 Enjoy wonderful recreational options on St. Thomas with a full- or half-day excursion through the crystal blue waters of the Caribbean Sea.

 The resort’s east end location is perfect for island-hopping to St. John or the British Virgin Islands, and the lively reefs provide excellent snorkeling sites.
-Many options are available including sailing trips onboard the Lady Lynsey, a 53-foot sailing catamaran operated by The Ritz-Carlton.
-Reservations for the Lady Lynsey and many other day trips can be arranged through the hotel concierge.
-For those of you looking for a more active day, sailing lessons and scuba diving are also available on the resort’s beach.
+Many options are available including sailing trips onboard the Lady Lynsey II, a 65-foot sailing catamaran operated by Cruz Bay Watersports.
+Reservations for the Lady Lynsey and many other day trips can be arranged through the hotel concierge or right there on the beach.

 The Virgin Islands National Park on St. John encompasses miles of lush forest, historic plantation ruins, pristine beaches and underwater reefs.
 The ruins of Annaberg sugar plantation are part of the St. John National Park.